UPMC Northwest Radiologic Technology Program

 Students will adapt routine examinations to accommodate patients' needs, analyze patients' conditions, and evaluate radiographic images for quality positioning.

-Value the importance of continued professionalism
+Realize the importance of professionalism

 Students will demonstrate high ethical standards and know the importance of continued professional development.